 We all know that everything is better with gravy, it raises the enjoyment factor of so many dishes, but I hardly ever think to make it because I assume I need a big old piece of meat or poultry roasting away in the oven to get the whole thing started.
 With Swanson chicken broth and this incredibly simple method you can have gravy on demand — instant gravy gratification — whenever you need some thick, warm gravy love.
 Imagine the possibilities — gravy on a Tuesday night, gravy on a rotisserie chicken — let me put it this way, you’ll never have to suffer through inadequate gravy syndrome again.
 You can thank me later, right now, get to your kitchen, Thanksgiving’s just around the corner!

 One of the best things about this method is that there are no artificial ingredients or flavor ‘enhancers’ like you find in bottled gravies and powdered mixes.
-This is a simple 3-ingredient, all natural recipe and it turns out fantastic gravy.
 The secret is Swanson premium broth, a little bit of butter, and an ingredient you may not have heard about before, but it’s sitting right there in your cupboard.
 Read on…

 You use it just like any regular flour when you are making a roux to create and thicken sauces or gravies.
 But because the flour has been toasted it becomes an instant deep rich brown when you add it to the melted butter.
 Slowly pour in your Swanson chicken broth or stock and voila — gravy — good gravy!
 (I wonder if that’s where the phrase comes from?)
 The browned flour colors, flavors, and thickens the broth and you get a quick wholesome, gravy without any of the scary ingredients that go into the bottles or envelopes.
 I didn’t even add salt or pepper to this, I didn’t think it needed it.